Olegreg762/Group_Project_3/README.md

     emit Borrow(msg.sender, amount);
 ```

-If the "Compplete Borrow" button is clicked, the amount input by the user is converted to wei.
+If the "Complete Borrow" button is clicked, the amount input by the user is converted to wei.
 Then the lend transaction from the solidity contract is saved to the variable `borrow`.
 Then the users debt to the treasury is saved as to the variable `borrow_balance` by calling the `borrowBalance()` solidity function and this variable is returned.

 ```python
     borrow_amount = amount